For additional inquiries:

 A novel coronavirus is a new coronavirus that has not been previously identified.
 The virus causing coronavirus disease 2019 (COVID-19), is not the same as the coronaviruses that commonly circulate among humans and cause mild illness, like the common cold.
 COVID-19 was first identified in Wuhan City, Hubei Province, China in December 2019 and has spread around the globe.
 Health experts are concerned because the new virus has the potential to cause severe illness and pneumonia in some people, especially those over age 60 or who have weakened immune systems.

 The virus is thought to spread mainly from person-to-person through respiratory droplets produced when an infected person coughs or sneezes.
 This happens most commonly between people who are in close contact with one another (within about 6 feet).
-Current evidence suggests that COVID-19 may remain viable for hours to days on surfaces made from a variety of materials, so citizens are urged to practice routine cleaning of frequently touched objects.

 For additional Health & Safety FAQs, click here.